 Maternal diet during lactation affects the flavor and odor of the milk, thus introducing the infant to sensory aspects of foods that may be consumed later in life.

-Breastfeeding mothers should eat a well balanced diet.
+Breastfeeding mothers should eat a well-balanced diet.
 There are no foods that should be avoided during breastfeeding, unless the mother notices that the infant reacts negatively to something she has eaten.
 Consumption of alcohol should be avoided.
 Caffeine should be avoided or restricted.

 During early breastfeeding, sore nipples are a frequent complaint.
 The nipples will probably be tender the first few days after breastfeeding is started, but if it persists, the mother should seek a lactation expert consultation.
 Proper positioning and assuring that the infant is latched on correctly can prevent or eliminate many cases of sore or cracked nipples.
-Saline soaks or the application of green tea bags (after steeping in boiling water and allowing to cool slightly) may reduce sore nipple pain.
+Saline soaks, or the application of green tea bags (after steeping in boiling water and allowing to cool slightly) may reduce sore nipple pain.

-Engorged, full, hard breasts are a common complication in the first week of breastfeeding and tend to occur when the milk is not being removed regularly.
+Engorged, full, hard breasts are a common complication in the first week of breastfeeding and tend to occur when the milk is not being regularly removed.
 It can be uncomfortable, and make it hard for the infant to latch on.
 Hand-expressing milk or using a breast pump can help you relieve or prevent engorgement.
 During the early days of breastfeeding, this may occur if the infant is not breastfeeding about every 2 hours.
 Some relief can be attained by applying a cold, wet cloth to the breast.
 Advise parents to dampen hand towels and keep them in the fridge.
 These can then be wrapped around the breast anywhere that is hard and swollen.
 Use the cold towels up to 10 minutes of every hour until the swelling goes down.
 Some women alternate the cold compresses with warm showers.
-Engorgement is a temporary condition that passes once the initial inflammation is reduced and milk is regularly removed from the breast.
+Engorgement is a temporary condition that passes the initial inflammation is reduced, and milk is regularly removed from the breast.

 Milk supply is dependent on both hormonal input and the demand for milk requested by the infant.
 The best way to ensure good supply is for the mother to breastfeed on demand and pump her breasts while away from the infant to mimic that demand.